timksf/SCOoOTER-demo/README.md

 # SCOoOTER + BlueJ debug demo

-This standalone project combines the SCOoOTER RISC-V core with BlueJ's JTAG, RISC-V Debug Module, and BlueBus support.
-Its primary purpose is simulation and OpenOCD/GDB regression testing.
-A Cmod A7 hardware flow is retained under `fpga/cmoda7` for continued development.
+This project combines the SCOoOTER RISC-V core with BlueJ's JTAG, RISC-V Debug Module, and BlueBus support.

 The project owns only the SoC integration in `src/`, its testbench, boot ROM, and board wrapper.
-SCOoOTER, BlueJ, BSVTools, and the reusable peripheral and bus libraries are Git submodules under `dep/`; no dependency sources are copied into this repository.
+SCOoOTER, BlueJ, BSVTools, and the reusable peripheral and bus libraries are Git submodules under `dep/`.

 ## Checkout and toolchain